-In February 2018, we issued US\$750 million senior notes due 2048 at a rate of 4.3%.
+In February 2018, we issued US\$750 million senior notes due 2048 with a coupon of 4.3%.
 At the same time, we entered into debt derivatives to convert all interest and principal payment obligations to Canadian dollars.
 As a result, we received net proceeds of \$938 million from the issuance.